Gaimovic/MusicWebsite/README.md

 # Music shop

 ## Run application
-Before runing application please run comand for database generation (CodeFirst)
-- dotnet ef database update 'InitialState' -s './MusicShop' -p './MusicShop.Infrastructure' --context 'MusicShopContext'
-- rebuild and run application in VS
+- Download application and run it in visual studio (Database will be generated on run)

 ### TODO List